 - Warrants to purchase 23,809 shares of our common stock at an exercise price to be determined in accordance with the warrant agreement, issued to Goodman Co.
 Ltd. in connection with the June 28, 2013 conversion of its secured promissory note into shares of our Series A preferred stock.
 The exercise price will be set at the price per share of our common stock sold in our initial public offering.
-The warrants will be exercisable for a two-year period beginning on the closing of this offering. - Warrants exercisable for an indeterminate number of shares of our common stock issued to investors pursuant to our June 2013 note and warrant purchase agreement.
+The warrants will be exercisable for a twoyear period beginning on the closing of this offering. - Warrants exercisable for an indeterminate number of shares of our common stock issued to investors pursuant to our June 2013 note and warrant purchase agreement.
 The number of shares subject to the common stock warrants will be determined by dividing the warrant coverage amount, which is 50% of the investor's respective note principal amount, by the exercise price, which will be set at the price per share of our common stock sold in our initial public offering.
-At December 31, 2013, the aggregate note principal amount under the June 2013 note and warrant purchase agreement was approximately

-\$5.0 million.
-Assuming the aggregate principal amount of the notes does not increase and assuming a public offering price of \$11.00 per share (the midpoint of the price range listed on the cover page of this prospectus), the investors will have an aggregate of 226,818 common stock warrants, with an exercise price of \$11.00 per share, in connection with our June 2013 note and warrant purchase agreement.
+Based upon the aggregate principal amount of the notes being \$5.165 million and a public offering price of \$10.00 per share, the investors will have an aggregate of approximately 258,250 common stock warrants, with an exercise price of \$10.00 per share, in connection with our June 2013 note and warrant purchase agreement.
 The warrants will be exercisable for a five-year period beginning on the closing of this offering.

 - Warrants exercisable for an indeterminate number of shares of our common stock issued to guarantors of our July 2013 revolving line of credit from UBS Bank USA.
 The number of shares underlying the common stock warrants will be determined by dividing the warrant coverage amount, which is 50% of the fair market value of the collateral provided by the respective guarantors to secure their respective guaranty obligations to UBS Bank USA, by the exercise price, which will be set at the price per share of our common stock sold in our initial public offering.
-Assuming the aggregate fair market value of such collateral was approximately \$1.8 million and assuming a public offering price of \$11.00 per share (the midpoint of the price range listed on the cover page of this prospectus), the guarantors will have approximately 85,362 common stock warrants, with an exercise price of \$11.00 per share, in connection with this guaranty.
+Based upon the aggregate fair market value of such collateral being approximately \$2.6 million and a public offering price of \$10.00 per share, the guarantors will have approximately 128,905 common stock warrants, with an exercise price of \$10.00 per share, in connection with this guaranty.
 The warrants will be exercisable for a two-year period beginning on the closing of this offering. - Warrants exercisable for an indeterminate number of shares of our common stock issued to our landlord in connection with our September 2013 lease amendment which was effective as of August 1, 2013.
 The number of shares underlying the common stock warrants will be determined by dividing the warrant coverage amount of \$502,605, which is 100% of the five months of base rent forgone by the landlord pursuant to the lease amendment, by the exercise price, which will be set at the price per share of our common stock sold in our initial public offering.
-Assuming a public offering price of \$11.00 per share (the midpoint of the price range listed on the cover page of this prospectus), the landlord will have 45,691 common stock warrants, with an exercise price of \$11.00 per share, in connection with this lease amendment.
+Based upon a public offering price of \$10.00 per share, the landlord will have 50,260 common stock warrants, with an exercise price of \$10.00 per share, in connection with this lease amendment.
 The warrants will be exercisable for a five-year period beginning on the closing of this offering.